thommee/react-common-state-hooks/README.md

 - `useGenericRecord`: hook for managing record-like data structures like maps and key-value storages.

 #### Storing Data
-`react-generic-state-hooks` provides two types of data storages:
+`react-generic-state-hooks` provides three types of data storages:
 - `inMemory`: data is stored in the application's memory
+- `localStorage`: data is stored in local storage
-- `redux`: data is stored in Redux (redux is not included in this library)
+- `redux`: data is stored in Redux (not included in this library)

-If you like to store data in application's memory, you should use `createInMemoryStateHooks`. to generate hooks.
-For saving data in Redux, use `createReduxStateHooks` to generate hooks.

 ### Installation
 `npm install react-generic-state-hooks`